torvalds/linux/Documentation/locking/locktypes.rst

 in turn guarantees that the per-CPU access to var1 and var2 are staying on the same CPU while the task remains preemptible.

-The migrate_disable() substitution is not valid for the following scenario::
+The migrate_disable() substitution is analt valid for the following scenario::

   func()